 Winding through the streets and popping out onto the riverside will give you an insider’s look at the symbiotic life of the riverside people of Varanasi.
 Eventually, as you tour through the city you will end up on Bengali Tola, the street of the Bengalis, where you will be visiting the hidden Mother Goddess Kali shrines, and the vistas of life along the riverside.
 The tour continues to the historic ritual bathing site called Dashaswamedh, or the ten-horse sacrifice Ghat, the perfect way to conclude this walking city tour.

 "One can survive everything nowadays, except death."
-Dying is accepted as a part of life, and when one dies, there are a multitude of rituals and ceremonies that need to be performed.
+In India dying is accepted as a part of life, and when one dies, there are a multitude of rituals and ceremonies that need to be performed.
 This experience takes you to the Manikarnika Ghat to take a look at the various death rituals passage that the Hindus perform.
-Hindus, who perform a myriad of rituals in their lifetime, believe that humans are reborn according to their karma and hence, perform many death rituals to ensure that the soul rests in peace.
-Often, we wonder why Hindus burn or cremate the body instead of burying it.
+Hindus, who carry out a myriad of rituals in their lifetime, believe that humans are reborn according to their karma and hence, perform many death rituals to ensure that the soul rests in peace.
+You may wonder why Hindus burn or cremate the body instead of burying it.
 The answer lies in the belief.
-Here, our tour guide will introduce you to the history and mythology associated with this Ghat.
-You will get to understand the rites being performed and see the inner workings of this unique place.
+Here, your tour guide will introduce you to the history and mythology associated with this Ghat.
+You will get to understand the rites and see the inner workings of this unique place.
 This experience is expected to last approximately 4 hours including travel time.

 Enjoy your flight from Varanasi to Delhi today.
 The flight duration is approximately 90 minutes.